Insurance costs: Cabinet approves plan to cut personal injury payouts

 Ministers also agreed to strengthen the enforcement powers of the Competition and Consumer Protection Commission (CCPC).

 “For far too long, the cost and availability of insurance has been a problem for businesses, consumers and community and voluntary groups.
-Things have to change and I am determined that they should change for the better under this new Government.
+Things have to change and I am determined that they should change for the better under this new Government,” he said.

 “As we re-open our economy once more, businesses and families will face financial pressures, including that of insurance, and it our intention to alleviate that over the coming period.”

-The Minister for Finance Paschal Donohoe said the insurance industry has a “key role” in helping to reopen the economy and wider society as the country emerges from the COVID-19 pandemic, while the Minister for Justice Helen McEntee hailed the plan as ambitious.
+Minister for Finance Paschal Donohoe said the insurance industry has a “key role” in helping to reopen the economy and wider society as the country emerges from the pandemic, while Minister for Justice Helen McEntee hailed the plan as ambitious.

 “The Perjury and Related Offences Bill will introduce penalties for perjury related offences and there will be enhanced cooperation between An Garda Síochána and the insurance industry to combat insurance fraud,” she said.

-The Minister of State at the Department of Finance Sean Fleming will next week chair the first meeting of the new cross-departmental office on the topic.
+Minister of State at the Department of Finance Seán Fleming will next week chair the first meeting of the new cross-departmental office on the topic.
 The Government will commit to progressing the action plan over an 18 month period.